US federal loans

 Undertaking study or research outside of the UK

 Regulations will potentially allow students receiving US federal loans to take up to 25% of their program of study in the United States or at institutions outside the US through a written agreement.
-The US loan team will need to assess the eligibility of your selected institution/entity to ensure it meets the conditions of the regulation.
-If you plan to undertake any periods of study or research away from Oxford, or undertake a placement or internship during your course please email the US loans team before applying for your loan so that we can assess your eligibility.
+The US loans team will need to assess the eligibility of your selected institution/entity to ensure it meets the conditions of the regulation.
+If you plan to undertake any periods of study or research away from Oxford, or undertake a placement or internship during your course, please email the US loans team before applying for your loan so that we can assess your eligibility.
 It is important that you contact us at the beginning of your course so that we can advise accordingly, even if you will not be completing study outside of Oxford until a future year of study.

 What US federal loans can I borrow?